-Eric H. Brunngraber, 62, is Chairman, President and CEO of the Company.
+Eric H. Brunngraber, 63, is Chairman, President and CEO of the Company.
 Additional information on Mr. Brunngraber can be found in the section Election of Directors contained herein.

-P. Stephen Appelbaum, 61, Executive Vice-President, CFO and Secretary.
+P. Stephen Appelbaum, 62, Executive Vice-President, CFO and Secretary.
 Mr. Appelbaum, a certified public accountant, joined the Company in 2006 as the CFO and Secretary.
 Prior to joining the Company, he worked for KPMG LLP for 10 years before becoming a Senior Vice President at US Bank (St. Louis, Missouri), where he spent 16 years holding various positions in the areas of accounting, financial reporting, risk management, and merger and acquisition integration.
 In August 2017, Mr. Appelbaum was elected to serve on the Board of Directors of Benjamin Edwards, Inc. the holding company of Benjamin F. Edwards & Co., a privately held national wealth management firm.

-Gary B. Langfitt, 63, President - Expense Management Services.
+Gary B. Langfitt, 64, President - Expense Management Services.
 Mr. Langfitt joined the Company in 1999 as Vice President, Sales and Marketing - Utility Information Services and subsequently served as COO - Utility Information Services from 2003 to 2011 when he was appointed to his current position.

-Dwight D. Erdbruegger, 59, President - Cass Commercial Bank.
-Mr. Erdbruegger succeeded Mr. Mathias as President of the Bank effective July 2, 2018, joining the Company after a 31-year career in commercial banking, the last 15 years spent with Commerce Bank.
+Dwight D. Erdbruegger, 60, President - Cass Commercial Bank.
+Mr. Erdbruegger joined the company in this role in 2018, after a 31-year career in commercial banking, the last 15 years spent with Commerce Bank.
 Most recently he was chairman of CBIEF, the equipment finance subsidiary of Commerce Bank.
 He was also chief administrative officer for Commerce Bank East Group, with offices in Missouri, Indiana, Michigan, Ohio and Tennessee.

-Mark A. Campbell, 56, President - Transportation Information Services.
-Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing - Transportation Information Services from 2010, Senior Vice President - Transportation Information Services from 2010 to September 2014 and Executive Vice President - Transportation Information Services from 2014 to 2015 when he was appointed to his current position.
+Mark A. Campbell, 57, President - Transportation Information Services.
+Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing - Transportation Information Services from 2010 to September 2014 and Executive Vice President - Transportation Information Services from 2015 when he was appointed to his current position.

-James M. Cavellier, 51, Executive Vice-President and CIO.
+James M. Cavellier, 52, Executive Vice-President and CIO.
 Mr. Cavellier joined the Company in this role in February 2018.
 Prior to joining the Company, he worked for Comerica Bank since 2001 holding various technology leadership positions ranging from strategic technology planning to operational responsibility for all technology across the U.S. Most recently, Mr. Cavellier was a domain chief information officer for payment and wealth management technologies.
 Prior to Comerica Bank, Mr. Cavellier held technology leadership positions with The Auto Club Group, Ernst & Young, LLP, and Electronic Data Systems.